I know many people start Outlook as the first application directly after they start their computer and close it as the last one when they shutdown.

 Want to know a smarter way?

 The “smarter way” is to use a delayed Scheduled Task instead.
-This will require you to have Windows Vista, Windows 7 or Windows 8 since the delay option got first introduced in Windows Vista.
+This will require you to have Windows Vista, Windows 7, Windows 8 or Windows 10 since the delay option got first introduced in Windows Vista.

 After creating the task to start Outlook, you must modify it to run with a normal priority or otherwise it will get started with a background priority instead.